What Is Revenue Management System (RMS) in Travel: Definition, Meaning, Examples

 Can an RMS run on autopilot?

-Yes, the vast majority of systems have an Autopilot or Auto-Publish mode where the changes in rates are published to the web without requiring human approval.
-However, most revenue managers prefer to leave it in Recommendation Mode for critical dates (like major holidays) when they want to manually check the strategy.
+In the travel industry, an RMS can indeed run on autopilot.
+Most systems offer an Autopilot or Auto‑Publish mode where rate changes are automatically pushed online without human approval.
+However, many revenue managers prefer to use Recommendation Mode for critical travel dates—such as major holidays or peak events—so they can manually review and fine‑tune the pricing strategy.

 Does a small hotel need an RMS?